crae6/LandmarkClassifier/README.md

 In this project, we explore the classification performance of various CCN networks and tailor them to best fit our data.

 ### ResNet-10
-Description: This was our first model and came from the homework implementation.
+- Description: This was our first model and came from the homework implementation.
 We adjusted the padding to get higher accuracies with our classes.
-Training Details: batch size: 64, optimizer: SGD, learning rate: 0.002, weight decay: 0.0001, momentum: 0.9
+- Training Details: batch size: 64, optimizer: SGD, learning rate: 0.002, weight decay: 0.0001, momentum: 0.9
-Accuracy: 87% Validation Accuracy
+- Accuracy: 87% Validation Accuracy

 ### ResNet-34
-Description: A deeper version of ResNet that provides higher accuracy at the cost of increased computational complexity.
+- Description: A deeper version of ResNet that provides higher accuracy at the cost of increased computational complexity.
-Training Details: batch size: 64, optimizer: SGD, learning rate: 0.002, weight decay: 0.0001, momentum: 0.9
+- Training Details: batch size: 64, optimizer: SGD, learning rate: 0.002, weight decay: 0.0001, momentum: 0.9
-Accuracy:
+- Accuracy:

 ### AlexNet
-Description: A pioneering convolutional neural network that first demonstrated the efficacy of deep learning in computer vision.
-Adapted for the landmark classification task with an input size of 256x256 pixels.
-Features modifications in the number of filters and the addition of Batch Normalization for stability.
+- Description:
-Training Details: batch size: 64, optimizer: SGD, learning rate: 0.002, weight decay: 0.0001, momentum: 0.9
+- Training Details: batch size: 64, optimizer: SGD, learning rate: 0.002, weight decay: 0.0001, momentum: 0.9
-Accuracy:
+- Accuracy:

 ### VGG-16
-Description: A deep convolutional network known for its simplicity and depth.
+- Description: A deep convolutional network known for its simplicity and depth.
-Training Details: batch size: 32, optimizer: SGD, learning rate: 0.002, weight decay: 0.0001, momentum: 0.9
+- Training Details: batch size: 32, optimizer: SGD, learning rate: 0.002, weight decay: 0.0001, momentum: 0.9
-Accuracy:
+- Accuracy:

 ## GUI